lukaszgolawski/MyFirstAppInJavaSerwTel/README.md

 This was my first a little more project in Java working with database Oracle.
 This application is for service smartphone.
 The code is ugly and has a some bugs, because I learned Java by writing this project.
+When writing a project I didn't know the rules of creating a clean code.
 I break writing this project because I started learn new technologies making work easier.
 Program functions:
 - add new orders
 - add new customers